• Menu

 The Quiff hairstyle is basically like the undercut: longer on top and shorter on the sides and back.
 The real difference is the top of the hair, which is styled upward and combed slightly back for a textured, eye-catching look.
 The secret resides in the styling.

-As long-lasting as the Pompadour and the Flatop, the Quiff is very versatile and can borrow many elements to stay updated.
+As long-lasting as the Pompadour and the Flattop, the Quiff is very versatile and can borrow many elements to stay updated.

 Source